Mapsly is a standalone software platform that exchanges data with your Google Sheets account through its API.

 Your new virtual address field will be automatically selected as your Address field.

-If you have GPS coordinates, map them instead of in addition to Address
+If you have GPS coordinates, map them in addition to Address

 If you have columns with the Latitude and Longitude, you may map them by clicking the crosshairs icon: